 The Department of Kinesiology offers a new Bachelor of Science degree in Sports and Exercise Health Care.
-This degree is designed to provide an introductory education and experience for those looking to pursue careers in the allied health fields (chiropractic care, physical therapy, physician assistant, occupational therapy, nursing and athletic training).
-The Sports and Exercise Health Care program includes 54 major credits (three laboratory credits included), 54 core curriculum credits and 18 credits of electives.
-Between the major and elective courses, students will be able to complete prerequisites for application to allied health care and medical graduate schools.
+This degree is designed to provide an introductory education and experience for those looking to pursue careers in medical and allied health fields (physical therapy, occupational therapy, chiropractic care, physician assistant, athletic training, and nursing).
+The Sports and Exercise Health Care program includes 54 major credits (three laboratory credits included), 54 core curriculum credits, and 18 credits of electives.
+Between the major and elective courses, students will be able to complete prerequisites for application to allied health care and medical schools.

 |BIO 114||Human Biology: Introduction to Human Anatomy and Physiology||3|

 |BIO 114L||Human Biology: Introduction to Human Anatomy and Physiology Laboratory||1|

 |BIO 115L||Musculoskeletal Anatomy and Physiology Laboratory||1|